dysmalpy/dysmalpy/docs/installation.rst

 **1.2 Using conda to install the dependencies**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please use the following command:
+If you have chosen to install the python dependencies with conda, please use the following command:

 .. code-block::